Holedozer1229/Scalar-Waze---CV-quantum-computing-/README.md

 MIT License.
 See LICENSE for details.

 ## 🙌 Acknowledgments
-Built by the xAI Research Team, inspired by theoretical advances in quantum gravity, fractal geometry, and unified physics.
+Built by Travis D. Jones, inspired by theoretical advances in quantum gravity, fractal geometry, and unified physics.
 Special thanks to the open-source community for NumPy, SciPy, and Matplotlib.

 Ready to simulate the quantum universe?
 Dive in and trust the math! 🎉